Faculty Biography | Judith A. Aiken

 Judith A. Aiken, Ed.D.Associate Professor

-Judith A. Aiken is associate professor in the Department of Education at the University of Vermont where she teaches courses in curriculum leadership, staff evaluation and development, and educational leadership.
+Judith A. Aiken is associate professor in the Department of Leadership and Developmental Sciences (DLDS) at the University of Vermont where she teaches courses in educational leadership, curriculum theory, staff evaluation and development, and dissertation writing.
+Dr. Aiken coordinates the EdD program in Educational Leadership and Policy Studies.
 She also supervises the field-based internship program for students pursuing endorsements as school administrators.
-Dr. Aiken provides professional development and technical assistance to many school districts in Vermont in areas of teacher supervision and evaluation and the ongoing professional development of school leaders.
-Dr. Aiken's research interests focus on the preparation and development of educational leaders, women in leadership, and teacher supervision and evaluation.
-Other areas include school governance, leadership and emotionality, and democratic forms of school leadership.
+Dr. Aiken's research interests focus on the development of educational leaders, women in leadership, social justice leadership, and teacher supervision and evaluation.
+Her publications include a co-edited book on global leadership and a number of book chapters and journal articles appearing in such journals as Planning and Changing: An Educational Leadership and Policy Journal, Journal of School Leadership, Educational Leadership Review, and the Journal of Leadership Studies.

 Areas of Expertise: